GraphLens/graphlens/README.md

 ## 1. Definition & Purpose

-**GraphLens** is a professional tool for web and frontend developers, as well as software architects working with Angular.
+**GraphLens** is a professional VS Code extension for Frontend Developers, Software Architects, Analysts, and QA Specialists working with Angular.

-In large-scale projects, connections between modules and components often become invisible and tangled, turning into "spaghetti code".
-This leads to excessive cognitive load and reduced efficiency.
+In large-scale Web projects, connections between modules, routes and components often become invisible and tangled, turning into "spaghetti code".
+This leads to excessive cognitive load and reduced efficiency of development.
 GraphLens solves this problem by performing automated analysis of your project and visualizing its structure on-demand.

 It acts as an explorer and visualizer for your code, helping you to: